mikecuoco/cluster_dotfiles/README.md

 `touch ~/.extra && $EDITOR $_`

-I have some EXPORTS, my PATH construction, and a few aliases for ssh'ing into my servers in there.

 ## TO-DOs

- - [ ] add all my conda yamls
-     - [ ] get-data.yaml
-     - [ ] snakemake.yaml
-     - [ ] add auto-updates to those envs
  - [ ] fix `tmux.conf`
  - [ ] add `.curlrc`
  - [ ] setup or remove cron